 If you notice any of the above signs, bring your cat to the veterinarian right away because there is danger of heart failure and death.

-In order to properly diagnose your cat with hyperthyroidism, your veterinarian may perform the following:
+To properly diagnose your cat with hyperthyroidism, your veterinarian may perform the following:

 - Physical exam: thyroid and heart for protrusions and abnormalities